Doin' It (LL Cool J song)

-"Doin It" is a song by American rapper LL Cool J, released by Def Jam Recordings on February 20, 1996, as the second single from his sixth album, Mr. Smith.
-Based on a sample of Grace Jones' "My Jamaican Guy", it contains a guest appearance from LeShaun (who previously released a song with the same sample and theme in 1988 titled "Wild Thang"), while production was handled by Rashad "Ringo" Smith and LL Cool J. Its B-side was the album's previous single, "Hey Lover".
+"Doin It" is a song by American rapper LL Cool J, released by Def Jam Recordings on February 20, 1996, as the second single from his sixth album, Mr. Smith (1995).
+Based on a sample of Grace Jones' "My Jamaican Guy", it contains a guest appearance from LeShaun (who previously released a song with the same sample and theme in 1988 titled "Wild Thang"), while production was handled by Rashad Smith.
+Its B-side is the album's previous single, "Hey Lover".

-"Doin It" peaked at number nine on the Billboard Hot 100, and number seven on the Hot R&B/Hip-Hop Songs Billboard chart.
-In several interviews, both the artist and producer have stated that the instrumental was originally meant for the Notorious B.I.G. on his Life After Death album.
+"Doin It" peaked at number nine on the US Billboard Hot 100 and number seven on the Billboard Hot R&B Singles chart.
+In several interviews, both LL Cool J and Smith have stated that the instrumental was originally meant for the Notorious B.I.G. on his Life After Death album.
 The crowd noise heard throughout the song, shouting "Go Brooklyn!", is sampled from "Go Stetsa" by Stetsasonic.
 Furthermore, the hook of "Doin It" interpolates "Wild Thang" by 2 Much, a group LeShaun was part of.

-Content

-Lyrically, the song finds its performers discussing their sexual desire for each other.
+Background

+"Doin It" was written by LL Cool J and Rashad Smith for the former's sixth album, Mr. Smith (1995), with Smith overseeing production on the track.
+The song contains a sample from Jamaican entertainer Grace Jones' 1983 song "My Jamaican Guy."
+Originally intended for The Notorious B.I.G.'s second studio album, Life After Death (1997), it was Biggie's idea for Smith to sample Jones' song.
+Although B.I.G. liked the track Smith created using "My Jamaican Guy," the album's budget had not yet been approved, and, due to Smith's financial struggles, he took the song to Def Jam executive Chris Lighty, who offered him twice the original price for the beats he had produced in exchange for using them on LL Cool J's album.
+This decision ultimately led to a falling out between B.I.G. and Smith.

+Lyrically, "Doin It" finds its performers discussing their sexual desire for each other.
+In an 2012 interview with Entertainment Weekly, LL Cool J commented on the song: "That's one of my favorites, because what's better than doin' it?
+And the track pounds just like you're doing it.
+It just made me feel good, you know?
+"I represent Queens/She was raised out of Brooklyn" has definitely become part of the vernacular, I guess you would call it."